+Communication of Strategic Priority 3: Build a capable, ethical and developmental state.

-- 8.7.13.
-The partnership between government and business is important for South Africa in fighting crime and corruption.
-By creating a safer country, we can create an enabling environment for inclusive growth, job creation, increased public confidence and enhance the implementation capacity of the State. - a) Local Government: Stabilising local government by calling on individuals and communities to play their part in building better communities.
+8.7.13 The partnership between government and Business is important for South Africa in fighting crime and corruption.
+By creating a safer country, we can create an

+- enabling environment for inclusive growth, job creation, increased public confidence and enhance the implementation capacity of the state. - Local Government: Stabilising local government by calling on individuals and a) communities to play their part in building better communities.
 Active citizens advocate for what is right and work together to make things better.
 Advance active citizens to take an interest in the running of their municipality and make their voices heard on issues that affect them or their communities.
 Initiatives to improve water services and professionalise municipal management.

-The Presidential District Development Model (DDM) Imbizo Programme plays an important role in assessing progress on service delivery at local government and engaging communities.
-Moreover, it provides an opportunity for communities, social partners and various stakeholders to provide their ideas and inputs on how to address challenges in respective district and metropolitan municipality areas, guided by the One Plans developed for each geographical space.

-Ensure that the catalytic projects identified in the DDM One Plan are profiled and awareness of the opportunities stemming from these projects are marketed continuously, in partnership with all three spheres of government in the local areas but also social partners.

-- b) Public Service: A campaign of Professionalising the Public Service that inculcates an attitude of a servant leader, which actively cares for the welfare of others with courage, compassion, humility and flexibility.
+The Presidential District Development Model Imbizo programme plays an important role in assessing progress on service delivery at local government and engaging members of the community.
+Moreover, it provides an opportunity for communities, social partners and various stakeholders, to provide their ideas and inputs on how to address challenges in respective District and Metropolitan Municipality areas guided by the One Plans which have been developed for each geographical space.
+Ensure that the Catalytic Projects identified in the DDM One Plan are profiled and awareness of the opportunities stemming from these projects, are marketed on an ongoing basis, in partnership with all three spheres of government in the local area but also social partners - b) Public Service: A campaign of Professionalising the Public Service that inculcates an attitude of a servant leader, which actively cares for the welfare of others with courage, compassion, humility and flexibility.
 Emphasise that the Public Service is a calling where public servants have a higher purpose of ensuring all citizens enjoy the benefits of our democracy.
 Highlight initiatives to improve the effectiveness and efficiency of the overall Public Service.
-Outline work to strengthen government effectiveness and ramping up digital transformation. - c) Crime and Corruption: Demonstrate how government is taking a tougher stance on crime and enhancing community safety.
+Outline work to strengthen government effectiveness and ramping up of digital transformation. - c) Crime & Corruption: Demonstrate how government is taking a tougher stance on crime and enhancing community safety.
 Communication should bring alive the National Anti-Corruption Strategy, which is our national blueprint to stamp out corruption.
 It provides common mechanisms for government, social partners and society at large to fight corruption.

-Profile progress in preventing and dealing with corruption through concrete actions by the JCPS Cluster.
+Profile progress in preventing and dealing with corruption through concrete actions by the Justice, Crime Prevention and Security Cluster.
 Draw all citizens into playing their role in fighting corruption by reflecting on their individual actions in ending the cycle of corruption.
-Communication that encourages the continuous practice of integrity, the fight against corruption and that details the consequence of corruption.

-d) Gender-Based Violence and Femicide (GBVF): The scourge of GBVF remains a pressing concern for our nation and efforts to keep the issue at top of mind through broad communication are essential.
-This will ensure that we draw all of society into the campaign to combat GBVF, through behaviour change communication that changes the practices and attitudes of individuals, families and communities, as well as stimulates and facilitates wider social change.
+Communication that encourages the continuous practice of integrity, the fight against corruption and that details the consequence of corruption. - d) GBVF: The scourge of Gender-Based Violence and Femicide (GBVF) remains a pressing concern for our nation and efforts to keep the issue at top of mind through broad communication are essential.
+This will ensure that we draw all of society into the campaign to combat Gender Based Violence and Femicide, through Behaviour Change communication that changes the practices and attitudes of individuals, families and communities, as well as stimulates and facilitates wider social change

-9. PRINCIPLES OF COMMUNICATION
+9 PRINCIPLES OF COMMUNICATION

-9.1.
-Development communication remains the foundation of the principles that empower citizens to actively participate in activities that directly impact their lives.
+9.1 Development communication remains the foundation of the principles that empower citizens to actively participate in activities that directly impact their lives.

-9.1.1.
-Executive Coherence
+9.1.1 Executive Coherence